libis/rdm-build/README.md

 Next to that the image expexts the following secrets to be set:

-- `db_password` mounted as `/run/secrets/db/password` : the password part of the database credentials
+- `/run/secrets/db/password` : the password part of the database credentials
-- `admin_password` mounted as `/run/secrets/admin/password` : the password for the super admin user
+- `/run/secrets/admin/password` : the password for the super admin user
-- `user_password` mounted as `/run/secrets/user/password` : the default password for other users created by the bootstrap routine
+- `/run/secrets/user/password` : the default password for other users created by the bootstrap routine
-- `api_key` mounted as `/run/secrets/api/key` : API token to use
+- `/run/secrets/api/key` : API token to use
-- `api_userskey` mounted as `/run/secrets/api/userskey` : key for creating builtin users
+- `/run/secrets/api/userskey` : key for creating builtin users
-- `doi_password` mounted as `/run/secrets/doi/password` : password for the Datacite account
+- `/run/secrets/doi/password` : password for the Datacite account
-- `rserve_password` mounted as `/run/secrets/rserve/password` : password for the RServer account (not yet used)
+- `/run/secrets/rserve/password` : password for the RServer account (not yet used)

 ## Solr image